 An outside perspective is always helpful.
 Most accountants and bookkeepers will assess your books for free, and just the process of getting a price quote can make the problem seem manageable again.
 Getting help may cost less than you realize, and the benefits may be much greater than you imagine.
 You won’t know until you ask.

 If you are not good at bookkeeping, get help.
-If you don’t have time to do the bookkeeping, get help.
+When you don’t have time to do the bookkeeping, get help.
 If the idea of looking at the bookkeeping makes you panic, get help!
-I recommend you research at least two or three professionals, look at their backgrounds and choose the one you feel most compatible with; don’t just choose the cheapest option.
+I recommend you research at least two or three professionals, look at their backgrounds, and choose the one you feel most compatible with; don’t just choose the cheapest option.

 3. Don’t Forget Current Bookkeeping and Obligations

 This goes back to my first point about prioritizing.
 When you are behind, it’s easy to postpone current bookkeeping while you are catching up on past bookkeeping.
 This is a mistake!
 If you wait until last year’s books are done, you may never really catch up.